Jessica Chastain: 2021–present: Awards success and television

 Also in 2021, Chastain agreed to Scenes from a Marriage, a gender-switched remake of Ingmar Bergman's 1973 Swedish miniseries of the same name for HBO, for its subversion of stereotypical portrayal of women.
 Lucy Mangan of The Guardian took note of the chemistry between Chastain and her co-star Oscar Isaac, as did Carol Midgley of The Times who praised them for "delivering crackling, wounding dialogue faultlessly".
 She received a nomination for the Golden Globe Award for Best Actress in a Miniseries; her second nomination at that year's ceremony.
 She also reteamed with Ralph Fiennes in The Forgiven, an adaptation of the novel of the same name by Lawrence Osborne.

 For The 355 (2022), a female-led spy film, Chastain and her team of female co-stars pitched the idea to prospective buyers at the 2018 Cannes Film Festival, where it was picked up by Universal Pictures.
 Critics dismissed the film as generic and unremarkable, and it failed commercially.
 Chastain then took on a brief role as Maryanne Trump in James Gray's period film Armageddon Time.
 In The Good Nurse, she played night nurse Amy Loughren who discovers that her co-worker Charles Cullen (played by Eddie Redmayne) is a serial killer.
 She worked closely with Loughren and attended nursing school to prepare for the part.
 Kate Erbland of IndieWire found hers to be "an effective performance in a very quiet package".

 Chastain executive produced the Showtime biographical miniseries George & Tammy, in which she played the country singer Tammy Wynette opposite Michael Shannon's George Jones.
 In preparation, Chastain and Shannon trained with a vocal coach to sing several of their character's songs.
 She also lost weight to play Wynette toward the end of her life.
-Emma Fraser of The Playlist was appreciate of the chemistry between the actors, and took note of the "fragility and toughness" in Chastain's portrayal.
-She won a SAG Award, received another Golden Globe nomination, and earned her first nomination for a Primetime Emmy Award for Outstanding Lead Actress in a Limited Series.
+Emma Fraser of The Playlist was appreciative of the chemistry between the actors, and took note of the "fragility and toughness" in Chastain's portrayal.
+She won an Actor Award, received another Golden Globe nomination, and earned her first nomination for a Primetime Emmy Award for Outstanding Lead Actress in a Limited Series.